apresdev/apres-terraform/modules/aws/ecs/README.md

 Supports:
 * ephemeral volumes
 * Fargate and EC2 Deployment
-* Creation of an NLB to front the service.
+* Creation of a Load Balancer - Network or Application - to load balance traffic to the service.
+* SSL termination on the load balancer

-The goal of this module is to setup an ECS cluster that has API Gateway in front of it.
+If setting up an ECS cluster with API Gateway in front, you will want:
-The private connection from API Gateway to the ECS cluster is via VPC Links, and only NLB's support that at time of writing.
+* An NLB - set var.load_balancer_type to `network` since API Gateway can only talk to an NLB.
+* A non-public NLB - no need to make it public.
+See the Apres api_gateway_rest README on how to set up the VPC Link.

-Because API Gateway VPC Links do not have a security group attached, the NLB allows traffic in from the private subnets.
+* Do not add a security group - the API Gateway does not have a security group attached, there is no way to limit which the traffic to just the API Gateway.
+A security group allowing the private subnets will be added for you.

 Not supported at this time:
-* Public-facing Load Balancers
-* Classic Load Balancers
-* Application Load Balancers
-* HTTPS termination on the Load Balancer - while relatively simple to do this immediately gets into the question of which domain to use for private resources for which we don't have a good answer yet
 * Only HTTP health checks are supported, TCP based health checks are not supported

 If the deployment target is EC2, the instances are setup in an Autoscale group, deployed to the